 You can try standing in the horse stance used by martial artists to get the idea.
 Stand with your feet shoulder width or slightly wider and sink so that your knees are at about a 30 degree angle.
 Now try to shift your weight onto the balls of your feet.
 What happens?
 You will probably tip forward.

 If you were on the horse, you might try to correct this by throwing your torso back and then using the reins for balance.
 Then your horse will say 'ouch' as you inadvertently tug on the reins.
-Or your back may become stiff and hollowed out.
+Alternatively, your back may become stiff and hollowed out.
 Now try shifting your weight back onto your heels.
 You'll probably feel much more stable and relaxed in this position.
 Even standing, you will be in the ear, shoulder, hip, heel alignment.

-If you are having difficulties letting your calf muscle flex to let you drop your heel here are some tips:
+If you are having difficulties letting your calf muscle flex to let you drop your heel, here are some tips:

 - Make sure you are wearing comfortable riding footwear.
 Stiff boots or half-chaps that bunch or pinch over the front of your ankle may make it uncomfortable to drop your heel.

 - Make sure your stirrups are the correct length.
 You'll want the bottom of the stirrup to be even with your ankle bone when you are mounted with your legs hanging free.
 Too long and you will be reaching with your toes for the stirrups.
 Too short and you may feel cramped and inclined to jam your heel down.
 Yes, dressage and jump riders may lengthen or shorten their stirrups.
-But when you are starting out use your ankle bone as a guide.
+However, when you are starting out, use your ankle bone as a guide.

 - Strengthen and stretch your calf muscles.

 - Standing Calf Stretches from Laura Inverarity, P.T. of About Physical Therapy are easy to do against a stall wall before you mount up.